AckerlyXu/heima/articles/fundamentals-introduction-to-azure.md

-<properties
+---
-	pageTitle="Intro to Azure | Microsoft Azure"
+title: Intro to Azure | Microsoft Azure
-	description="New to Microsoft Azure?
-Get a basic overview of the services it offers with examples of how they are useful." services=" "
+description: New to Microsoft Azure?
+Get a basic overview of the services it offers with examples of how they are useful.
-	documentationCenter=".net"
-	authors="rboucher"
-	manager=""
-	editor=""/>

-<tags
-	ms.service="multiple"
-	ms.workload="multiple"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="06/30/2015"
-	ms.author="robb"/>
+services: ''
+documentationCenter: .net
+authors: rboucher
+manager: ''
+editor: ''

+ms.service: multiple
+ms.workload: multiple
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 06/30/2015
+ms.author: robb
+---

 # Introducing Microsoft Azure